enlivenedcooperative/enlivenedcoop-website/_courses/2025_06-morocco.md

 - flights to and from Morocco

-- domestic transportation to the starting point of the journey and return
+- domestic transportation to the starting point of the journey (the city of Skoura) and return.

-- snacks
+- food & beverages throughout the journey

 - optional activities  and local tours in free time.

 - health and travel insurance

 ## Important considerations

 * Accommodation will be provided in comfortable shared rooms
 * Participants will be responsible with their own visa arrangements.
 An invitation letter will be provided for any participant who will require it for their visa application.
+* Before the start of the journey each participant will have to provide the health and travel insurance that can be used during the journey.

 ## Testimonials of past participants